Murray in Shoshone County, Idaho — The American West (Mountains)

 Also see . . .

 Murray is a small town now - immensely proud of it's heritage, home of the Spragpole Museum-Bar-Cafe (a 'must see' attraction.)
-Just down the block is the Bedroom Mine Bar; (Submitted on May 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)
+Just down the block is the Bedroom Mine Bar; the previous owner wanted to placer mine, and since it was cold out, they knocked a hole in a vacant bedroom floor, dug 30 feet to bedrock and proceeded to mine it, somewhat successfully.
+Which proves if you want it bad enough, you will find a way.
+(Submitted on May 7, 2014, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. The Sprag Pole Inn and Museum.